Orange-OpenSource/pyDcop/docs/usage/provisioning.rst

   <http://docs.ansible.com/ansible/latest/user_guide/windows_faq
   .html#can-ansible-run-on-windows>`_
   or `with Cygwin <http://www.oznetnerd.com/installing-ansible-windows/>`_.
-  Another option is to use linux virtual machine as a controller.
+  Another option is to use a linux virtual machine as a controller.

 Installing without internet connection
 --------------------------------------